armin-pfaeffle/sass-autocompile/README.md

     With these parameters you can define which output files should be generated.
 If one of these parameters is set, every other output styles are deactivated.
 So, if you have enabled all four output styles in global options and set e.g. `compileCompressed` in your inline parameters, only the compressed file is generated.

     **Note**: Please read documentation about patterns too!
+You can combine the *compile* and *filenamePattern* parameter.

 - #### compressedFilenamePattern
     #### compactFilenamePattern
     #### nestedFilenamePattern
     #### expandedFilenamePattern

-    Defines the filename pattern for output files.
+    With this parameter you can define a filename pattern for the output filename of each output style, including a relative or absolute output path.

     You can use `$1` and `$2` as placerholder for the original basename respectively the file extension.
-For example: When you compile `Foo.sass` and you define `$1.minified.$2.css` as out paramter, the resulting filename will be `Foo.minified.sass.css`.
+Furthermore you can add a relative or an absolute path where compiled files are stored to.
+For example: When you compile `Foo.sass` and have `..\css\$1.minified.$2.css` as filename pattern, the resulting filename will be `Foo.minified.sass.css` and is stored in the relative path `..\css\`.

     **Note**: There is a short form for combining the *compile* and *filenamePattern* parameter.
 For Example:
     ```
-    // compileCompressed: test.css
+    // compileCompressed: /path/to/your/project/css/test.css
     ```
     This line tells sass-autocompile to output a **compressed** version of the SASS input and to store in in `test.css`.